Nigerian Pidgin: Lexical items and linguistic sources

-Nigerian Pidgin is most widely spoken in the oil-rich Niger Delta region where a lot of the population now speak it as a first language, due to the region's high linguistic diversity and the lack of an indigenous lingua franca.
+Nigerian Pidgin is most widely spoken in the oil-rich Niger Delta region, especially in the western sections (Warri-Sapele axis) where a lot of the population now speak it as a first language due to the region's high linguistic diversity and the lack of an indigenous lingua franca.
+There was heterogeneity all along Nigeria's coastal belt except for the western coast dominated by the Yoruba groups, which facilitated the spread of pidgin there as a communication utility tool.
 There are accounts of pidgin being spoken first in colonial Nigeria before being adopted by other countries along the West African coast.

 While Pidgin is spoken by many, there are wide swathes of Nigeria where Pidgin is not spoken or understood, especially among those with neither secular education nor exposure in the far northern reaches of Nigeria.